despondency/toggl-task/README.md

 All of those can be deployed in Kubernetes as deployments.
 Of course all this requires to have distributed tracing, metrics and alerting.

+Also, general stuff around code sanitization, adding more configurability to application.go by introducing Config per environment

+## Few words about the testing requirements

+Small sanity unit tests that verify order of operations in this case since we don't have much business logic that is to be verified right now

+I have not focused to go for 100% unit test coverage since I think the idea of this exercise is to show ideas and ways to do stuff rather than writing 20+ test cases that cover every possible err scenario.
+I agree that in a real-life project I aim for 80%+.
+Teammates like to sleep without interruption, good for team morale.

+Integration tests on the endpoints use the provided Google Document AI processor, some people may argue that external dependencies in integration test should be mocked and I agree to some extent, because using the real Google Document AI processor the test turns into e2e test, its a really thin line tho.

+I'd experiment more with testcontainers for integration tests + getting the app up and running in docker rather than starting an in memory server
+I've split the integration tests from the unit tests by using a ./tests folder for integration tests.
+Its stylistic opinion and not something to enforce.
+Since in a real world scenario i'd have httptest validation unit tests on the handlers